-That’s why we've been raising cold hard cash for meetings to provide a $25 stipend for street workers or other low-income sex workers to attend.
+That’s why we've been raising cold hard cash for meetings to provide a $25 stipend for street workers or other low-income sex workers to attend our meetings---as well as $15-20/hour in stipend payments for members doing subcommittee meetings and subcommittee work and longer events, and a salary of $133 and $178 a week for two co-organizers doing 15-40 hours a week of work in between meetings.
 Our work and leadership are valuable and deserve to be compensated.
 The street based and survival sex workers of this region constantly suffer from assaults, arrests, and police harassment.
 A $25 stipend every 2 weeks is the least we can give them as a community to support their struggle against this marginalization.

 We want to continue to offer every drug-using low-income sex worker who needs one a place at our table.
 We aim to keep offering a stipend close to living wage and will not hold meetings in which we have to offer one below minimum wage.
 The organizing efforts of low-income injection-drug-using workers are unique and invaluable in a sex workers' rights movement where privileged sex workers are over-represented and a harm reduction and drug users' union movement in which women/non-men and sex workers have often taken a back seat.
 We hope that you can help us broaden our fundraising efforts to keep up with the amazing recruitment efforts of our membership and the obvious, desperate need for our group's work in our area.

 We've already been aided in achieving our goals not only by a growing network of individual donors, but also by community partners.
-Besides the many organizations which help us with material goods, services, and presentations, both locally and nationally--like New England Users Union, hrh413, Tapestry Health Systems, the Western Mass Recovery Learning Community, SWOP Behind Bars, Reframe Health and Justice, Lysistrata, Red Canary Song, the Western Mass Bail Fund, MASWAN, Arise for Social Justice, and many others--we've also been helped by organizations acting as donors.
+Besides the many organizations which help us with material goods, services, and presentations, both locally and nationally--like New England Users Union, hrh413, RESPECT QLD, the Western Mass Recovery Learning Community, SWOP Behind Bars, Reframe Health and Justice, Lysistrata, Red Canary Song, the Massachusetts Bail Fund, MASWAN, Support Ho(s)e, Black and Pink Boston, and many others--we've also been helped by organizations acting as donors.

 ' fundraising program GiVe as a seasonal partner.
 GiVe allows Good Vibrations store customers to choose to donate to their charity partners at checkout, and 100 percent of these donations last season went to us.
 The result was a substantial donation which will help us stabilize further as well as launch new programming.